getoutreach/stencil/docs/creating-a-template-repository.md

     description: Do a cool thing!
 ```

 The most important, and required, is `name`.
-This should match the repository name and represents what stencil refers
+This is essentially a git import path and represents what stencil refers
 to your module as.
 Right below that is `modules`.
 This is a list of modules, like in `service.yaml` that your repository
 depends on.
-These will be applied (in the virtual filesystem) before your module is, allowing you to overwrite files
-that that module created.
+These modules are things that your module depends on.

 Next we have the `arguments` map.
 This is a simple hash map that allows you to specify arguments that your module has/wants.
 `required` denotes that an arguments is required while `type` specifies the type that the argument should be, e.g. `list`, `string`, so forth.